Steps to Consolidate Debt Using a Bad Credit Debt Consolidation Loan

-Setting up a budget is your first step.
-If you do not have a personal budget, then use the Bills.com personal budget guide.
+Setting up a budget is your next step.
+If you do not have a personal budget, then use the Bills.com budget guide.
 Make sure that you can answer these questions:

-- Do you have a positive or negative cash flow?
+- Do you have a positive or a negative cash flow?

 - Where can you cut back on your expenses?

 - What is your debt to income ratio?
 How much of your income goes to servicing debt?

 Making a budget is not an answer to your problems; however, it is a guide or a roadmap to help you determine the best route to take.
 If for example, you can afford high monthly payments, then taking out a bad credit debt consolidation loan will get you out of debt quicker and most likely save you money.

 Step 3: Debt Consolidation Loans - Shop for Best Terms

 Bad credit debt consolidation loans are a tricky product.
 On the one hand, you want to avoid scams and debt trap payday loans.
 On the other side, there are bad credit debt consolidation loans, especially for people whose credit score is on the rebound.